In Armidale Regional Council, Education and Training most productive industry, generating $288 million in 2018/19.

 - A smaller percentage of value added by Financial and Insurance Services (8.2% compared to 14.2%)

 - A larger percentage of value added by Health Care and Social Assistance (13.4% compared to 7.6%)

-The largest change in the value added by industries between 2013/14 and 2018/19 in the Armidale Regional Council was for:
+The largest changes in the value added by industries between 2013/14 and 2018/19 in Armidale Regional Council were for:

 - Health Care and Social Assistance (+$54 million)

 - Professional, Scientific and Technical Services (+$13 million)